Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 So we will just look at how we can use the model in the controller.
 You can build the Model class anyway you want.

-So our model will also inherit from our core class `CJ_Model.php`.
+So our model will inherit from our core class `CJ_Model.php`.

 Here is how the `CJ_Model.php` looks like.